-Fundamentals of research and theory in cognitive science focusing on the core areas of attention, memory, thinking and reasoning, including perspectives from neuroscience, connectionist models, and artificial intelligence.
-Topic examples include the role of attention in perceptional processing, the dynamics of short- and long-term memory, the role of short-term memory in purposive behavior, and the use of heuristics in judgment and decision-making.
-Separate laboratory exercises will require collecting and analyzing data from classic experimental tasks including sensory memory, selective attention, short-term memory capability, and stereotype-driven bias in long-term memory.
-No credit given to students who have credit for PSYC 327.
+Research and theory in cognitive science focusing on the core areas of attention, memory, thinking and reasoning, including perspectives from neuroscience, connectionist models, and artificial intelligence.
+Topics include the role of attention in perception, the dynamics of human memory, and the role of heuristics of reasoning, judging, and deciding.
+Laboratory exercises will require collecting and analyzing data from classic experimental tasks addressing sensory memory, selective attention, working memory capacity, and memory bias from stereotypes.
 Prerequisites: PSYC 100, 201.
 See department chair.